plone/training/ide.rst

 Plone consists of more than 20.000 files!
 You need a tool to manage that.
 No development environment is complete without a good editor.

-People pick editors themselves. use whatever you are comfortable and productive with.
+People pick editors themselves.
+Use whatever you are comfortable and productive with.
 These are the most used editors in the Plone community:

 * `Sublime <http://www.sublimetext.com/>`_
 * `PyCharm <http://www.jetbrains.com/pycharm/>`_